-The PowerShot SD970 IS one of the more recent products to be added to the line.
+The Canon PowerShot SD970 IS one of the more recent products to be added to the line.
 It features a CCD image sensor with a resolution of 12.1 megapixels, an optical zoom lens with a magnification factor of 5x, an upgraded version of the DIGIC 4 image processor, and the most recent iterations of the Face Detection, Blink Detection, and Motion Detection technologies.

 The Canon SD970’s zoom spans from 37 to 185 millimeters and is geared more toward telephoto performance than wide-angle capabilities (for the comparable PowerShot biased toward wide-angle, try the SD980, whose wide end starts at 24mm).